nate-gillman/fourier-head/random-number-generator/README.md

 python scripts/download_llama.py
 ```

-If the models download, and eventually training begins, then it worked!

 ## Step 2: build the dataset

-You don't need to run this, as we already committed our data to the `data` folder.
+We have already committed our training data to the `data` folder.
-But if you want to re-run the script, go for it.
-This gives in-context examples, and doesn't say describe in english the nature of the distribution, opting instead to only provide samples from the distribution.
+If you wish to re-create it, then you can run the following script.

 ```bash
 train_set_size=256